Information Technology and Acceptable Use

-All student organizations are required to develop a web presence on the Lycoming College Website.
-Websites are beneficial to student organizations because they:
+All student organizations are required to develop a website or social media presence.
+Web and/or social media sites are beneficial to student organizations because they:

-- Provide an unique medium for communicating an organization's information.
+- Provide a unique medium for communicating an organization's information

-Space on the College server for organization websites is offered free of charge to all recognized student organizations.
+Space is available on the College-operated server for organization websites and is provided at no charge to all recognized student organizations.
 Students are reminded that the use of the College server to host an organization website is a privilege.
 With this privilege comes the responsibility to maintain organization websites so that they promote clubs and organizations in a positive manner and reinforce the values articulated in the Mission of the College.